-The nation's transit agencies. long tasked with beining people not around, are putting more effort into giving them a place to live, work and play.
+The nation's transit agencies, long tasked with helping people get around, are putting more effort into giving them a place to live, work and play.

-New York's tracelt agency is in talks with a developer to build an apartment complex and shopping center on land that holds purking lots used by suburban train commuters.
-The Los Angeles trained authority has leased out land for 47 developments around its 80 stations since 1999.
-Atlanta's system recently announced plans to develop property around more than a dozen of its 35 mil stations in the next half-derade.
+New York's transit agency is in talks with a developer to build an apartment complex and shopping center on land that holds parking lots used by suburban train commuters.
+The Los Angeles transit authority has leased out land for 47 developments around its 80 stations since 1909.
+Atlanta's system recently announced plans to develop property around more than a dozen of its 38 rall stations in the next half-decade.

-For decades, city and county trinnit amucies have leased out their rail stinlens to businesses such as newspaper stands and polifies shops.
-Now, spencies are far more ambitious, developing large-scale, rent-producing developments, including hotels, opartment bulidlags and shopplay malls, around their rail usine to Secure on increasingly inscernant revenue source, acrid visament federal funding and ris- sit answer, expects to pay out. ing costs of uplesep for aging about \$1.3 billion in pension blocks or estall storefronts in A train pulls but of the Huntlegton Metro station, one of several on which the Washington transit agency has sold or leased its fand.
+For decades, city and county transit agencies have leased out such as newspaper stands and coffee shops.
+Now, agencies are far more ambitious, developing large-scale, rent-producing developments, including hotels, apartment buildings and shopplac malls, around their rall hubs.
+Transit officials expect real estate to become an increasingly important revenue source, amid stagment federal funding and ris- sit agency, expects to pay out ing costs of upkeep for aging klosks or small storefronts in A train pulls out of the Huntington Metro station, one of several on their rall statious to businesses which the Washington transit agency has sold or leased its land.

-"The succertainty at the fedand level has forced them to look otherwes they can last to maintale service levels they're providing," sold Rob literay, a vice presiis "growing at really a very modest pace, and the bottom line is grades. use're not keeping up with demand to expand service or demand to replace vehicles."
+"The smoortainty at the federal level has forced them to look wherever they can just to maintalo service levels they're providing," sold Rob Healy, a vice president at the American Public is "growing at really a very modest pace, and the bottom line is grades. we're not keeping up with demand to expand service or demand to replace vehicles,"

-According to APTA data, polythe U.S. from 2000 to 2013, with Asron Donovun.
+According to APTA data, public transit ridership grew 13% in revenue," said MTA spokesman the U.S. from 2000 to 2013, with Aaron Donovan.

-commuter-rail ridership climbing 62% in the period.
-But riders' faces don't rearly cover resercies' operating costs, at a time when their worker-related expenses such as issulth-core and persion costs are also rising.
-New York's Metropolitan Transportation Apthority, the nation's largest truncosts this year, compared with \$480 million a decade earlier.
+commuter-vall ridership climbing 62% in the period.
+But riders' fares don't nearly cover agencies' operating costs, at a time when their worker-related expenses such as health-care and pension costs are also rising.
+New York's Metropolitan Transportation Authority, the nation's largest tranabout \$1.3 billion in pension costs this year, compared with \$480 million a decade earlier.

-Now, faring a \$15 billion fund-Ing map for its capital program, the MTA has made plans to leave out or well about 10 other lots, tient at the American Public Including the agency's headquar-Transportation Association, an ters in Manhattan, The inonly advocacy group.
-Federal funding can be used for projects such as subway continues and upcomb through our real-estate portfolio and identify parcels ting could notentially be used for he transit ridership grew 13% in reverse," said MTA spoketram ropolitan Transportation Authority has brought in about \$20 mil-Hot a year from leasing out its properties, Last year, Metro sport the neverse from some leanes on renovations to its historic Union Station, which have Included adding signage, new restationate and improving public payments of about \$750,000 arnunity.
-A decade ago, the propvery housed a gritty parking lot.
-Tuday, the intersection holds large-scale developments includ-Ing luxury condominions and a
+Nove, facing a \$15 billion funding gap for its capital program, the MTA has made plans to lease out or sell about 10 other lots, including the agency's headquar-Transportation Association, an ters in Manhattan.
+The money advocacy group.
+Federal funding can be used for projects such as subway expansions and poropolitan Transportation Authority has brought in about \$20 million a year from leasing out its properties, Last year, Metro spont the revenue from some leases on renovations to its historic Union Station, which have included adding signage, new restaurants and improving public

+"We've made a huse effort to comb through our real-estate portfolio and identify parcels that could potentially be used for payments of about \$750,000 annually.
+A decade ago, the property housed a gritty parking lot.
+Today, the intersection holds large-scale developments including luxury condominiums and a W Hotel.

-Art Leatty, chief executive of Metro, said the authority is now one of the largest public real-exrate developers in Los Angeles County, with thousands of residential units-many designated as affordable-on properties the agency owns and leases to developens.
+Art Leahy, chief executive of Metro, said the authority is now one of the largest public real-cstate developers in Los Angeles County, with thousands of resias affordable-on properties the agency owns and leases to developers.
 In addition to annual rent payments, Metro also has profitsharing agreements with some

-One of its highest-profile de-Vine Street, which provides rent he in the resdon."
+One of its highest-profile de-Vine Street, which provides rent he in the region."